dstackai/dstack/docs/concepts/index.md

-# How dstack works
+# Concepts

-`dstack` allows YAML-defined ML pipelines to be run locally or remotely in any configured cloud accounts without Kubernetes or custom Docker images via CLI.
+`dstack` allows YAML-defined ML workflows to be run locally or remotely in any configured cloud accounts via CLI.

 Workflows can be scripts for data preparation or model training, web apps like Streamlit or Gradio, or development environments like JupyterLab or VS Code.